Study of Financial Hardship

 ALICE stands for Asset Limited, Income Constrained, Employed.
 The United Way term represents the growing number of hardworking individuals and families across Idaho, the Pacific Northwest and the nation who are working but unable to afford the basic household necessities, including housing, child care, health care, food and transportation.

 Do You Know ALICE?

 Of course you do.
 ALICE is everywhere and can be seen every day.
 From Plain Dealing to Winnfield, Arcadia to Mooringsport, Springhill to Many – ALICE lives in the wonderful mosaic of communities that make up Northwest Louisiana.
 ALICE represents community members workin in jobs that are needed, but don’t always pay enough to afford the basics, such as cashiers, child care workers, food service personnel, home health aides, librarians, bank tellers, repair technicians, landscapers and more.
 ALICE is men and women of all ages and races.
 ALICE is customers, constituents, neighbors – even family members and friends.
 ALICE is sometime referred to the “working poor”.

-In Louisiana, 40 percent of households struggle to afford the basics necessities and live below the ALICE Threshold —21 percent of Louisiana households are ALICE and 19 percent live in poverty.
+In Louisiana, 42 percent or 723,077 households struggle to afford the basics necessities and live below the ALICE Threshold —21 percent of Louisiana households are ALICE and 19 percent live in poverty.
 This translates to 695,719 households in Louisiana struggling to make ends meet.

 Where can I find more information?